A member of the Papaya family (Caricaceae), the Carica genus has 22 species, of

 considered better tasting.

-often considered the best-tasting papaya.
+orange-red flesh, often considered the best-tasting papaya.
 Fruit weighs 1.5 lbs.
-Hawaiian.

-flesh.
-Fruit weighs 3-4 lbs.
+Self-fruitful.
+Reddish-orange flesh.
+Fruit weigh 3-4 lbs.
 Can be grown in a pot.

 Toxic / Danger: